 He brought swaggering, flawed charm to primetime as 'McSteamy,' becoming a central figure in one of television's most enduring medical dramas.

-Eric Dane's path to fame was a slow burn that exploded with a nickname.
-After years of guest spots on shows like 'Charmed' and 'Gideon's Crossing,' he landed the role of Dr. Mark Sloan on 'Grey's Anatomy' in 2006.
-Introduced as a narcissistic plastic surgeon and the best friend of the show's male lead, the character was instantly dubbed 'McSteamy' by fans, a moniker that captured his appeal and cemented his place in the show's lore.
-For six seasons, Dane navigated Sloan's evolution from arrogant outsider to a deeply flawed but beloved core member of Seattle Grace, his storylines tackling addiction, loss, and unexpected fatherhood.
-His departure from the series left a lasting void.
-Beyond the hospital, he showed range in films from 'Marley & Me' to 'X-Men: The Last Stand,' and later led the nautical disaster series 'The Last Ship,' proving he could anchor a show as effortlessly as he stole scenes.
+Eric Dane landed the role of Dr. Mark Sloan on 'Grey's Anatomy' in 2006 after years of guest spots on 'Charmed' and 'Gideon's Crossing.'
+Fans instantly dubbed the narcissistic plastic surgeon 'McSteamy,' a nickname that captured his appeal.
+For six seasons, he navigated Sloan's evolution from arrogant outsider to deeply flawed but beloved core member of Seattle Grace, with storylines tackling addiction, loss, and unexpected fatherhood.
+His departure left a lasting void.
+He showed range in films from 'Marley & Me' to 'X-Men: The Last Stand' and later led the nautical disaster series 'The Last Ship.'

 1965–1980